Policies and Procedures

 iii/ Scope of Policy

-Cardiff University’s Information Services directorate seeks to provide relevant library and information resources and services to support the research and teaching programmes of its academic schools, and relevant archives will be acquired, preserved and made accessible, to further this aim.
+Cardiff University’s University Library Service seeks to provide relevant library and information resources and services to support the research and teaching programmes of its academic schools, and relevant archives will be acquired, preserved and made accessible, to further this aim.
 The institutional archives of the University will also be preserved as a core function of the related records management services in the University.
 These written guidelines are intended to provide for consistency and continuity in the management of the Library archives, and as information for users and potential donors.

 a/ Geographical area